 - Do you want the ultimate Hilton perks?
 The Hilton Honors™ Aspire Card is the top-of-the-line hotel card with a generous welcome offer, the highest point earnings on select categories and has the ultimate suite of Hilton perks — ones you can’t get with any other card.
 These include Weekend Night Rewards each card anniversary, unlimited Priority Pass Select lounge access, statement credit toward Hilton purchases and more.

 A Hilton credit card can be a great choice if you tend to stay in any of the 5,000 hotels or resorts in the Hilton portfolio.
 Each of these cards lets you earn Hilton Honors points with every purchase that you can then redeem for reward nights.
-Additional perks like no foreign transaction fees, travel accident insurance, car rental insurance and more just sweeten the deal.
+Additional perks like no foreign transaction fees, car rental insurance and more just sweeten the deal.

 Be sure to shop around and check out other travel credit cards to get the full scope of your options, especially if you’re not sure the Hilton cards fit your needs.